LyonSyonII/run/README.md

 - [C](https://en.wikipedia.org/wiki/C_(programming_language)): `c`
 - [C++](https://en.wikipedia.org/wiki/C%2B%2B): `cplusplus | cpp | c++`

-If you want a language to be added, please open an issue or a pull request!
+If you want a language to be added, please open an issue or a pull request following the steps in [CONTRIBUTE.md](CONTRIBUTE.md).

 ## Installation
 Download the latest installer from the [releases page](https://github.com/LyonSyonII/run/releases).